-Angiography - X-ray that uses injected dye (contrast material) to detect bleeding in the gastrointestinal tract.
+Angiography - X-ray that uses dye to detect bleeding in the gastrointestinal tract.

-Ascites - fluid build-up in the abdominal cavity which is usually caused by severe liver diseases, such as cirrhosis.
+Ascites - build-up of fluid in the abdomen usually caused by severe liver disease, such as cirrhosis.

-Atresia - lack of a normal opening from the esophagus, biliary system, intestines, or the anus.
+Atresia - lack of a normal opening from the esophagus, intestines, or the anus.